Vegan Wild Rice, Macadamia, and Fall Fruit Stuffing

 Disclosure: This recipe has been developed through a paid partnership with Mauna Loa Macadamias.
 However, all opinions and thoughts are my own.
 Thank you for supporting the brands that keep The Rogue Brussel Sprout running.

-Filled with festive harvest flavors, this holiday-appropriate stuffing is much better for the body than a traditional stuffing.
+Filled with Thanksgiving flavors, this vegan wild rice stuffing is much healthier than classic stuffing.
 It features chewy wild rice, crunchy macadamias, sweet seasonal fruits, and aromatic fall herbs.
-Make this hearty dish for Thanksgiving or even all fall long!

 Author: